 Alcohol License In Florida: What Kinds Are There?

-Importantly, there is a clear distinction between package stores and consumption on site establishments.
-Within those that sell for consumption on site, there are also distinction between those sell just beer and wine and those that sell hard liquor.
-The good news is that Florida issues beer and wine based on the legitimacy of criteria submitted by the applicant, and does not limit the yearly amount.
-The bad news is, the state limits hard liquor licenses by population size.
+Importantly, there is a clear distinction between package stores and consumption on-site establishments.
+Within those that sell for consumption on-site, there are also distinctions between those sell just beer and wine and those that sell hard liquor.
+The good news is that Florida issues beer and wine based on the legitimacy of criteria submitted by the applicant and does not limit the yearly amount.
+The bad news is the state limits hard liquor licenses by population size.
 Read more about this in the next section.

 FL Liquor License Quota Laws